Ionas208/seidlserver_main_backend/README.md

 # Seidlserver Backend
-The backend will handle User Management and requests to the API.
+The backend will handle User Management, requests to the API and starting the Server via WOL.